cloudamqp/amqp-client.js/README.md

 | -------------- | -------------------- | ------------------------------------------------- |
 | amqp-client.js | 0                    | 1743                                              |
 | amqplib        | 14                   | 6720 (w/o dependencies)                           |

+## Release

+This project uses automated release scripts for version management.

+### Release Commands

+The package.json includes several npm scripts for releasing:

+- **`npm run release`** - Performs a patch version bump (e.g., 3.2.1 → 3.2.2) and creates a release
+- **`npm run release:minor`** - Performs a minor version bump (e.g., 3.2.1 → 3.3.0) and creates a release
+- **`npm run release:major`** - Performs a major version bump (e.g., 3.2.1 → 4.0.0) and creates a release

+### What happens during a release

+1. **Tests**: All tests are run to ensure everything passes (`preversion`)
+2. **Version bump**: The version is updated in `package.json` and `src/amqp-base-client.ts` (`version`)
+3. **Changelog update**: The `## [Unreleased]` section is converted to the actual version and date (`postversion`)
+4. **Git commit**: A commit is created with the version change and changelog update
+5. **Git tag**: An annotated tag is created with the full changelog content as the tag message
+6. **Push**: Both the commit and tags are pushed to the remote repository
+7. **CI deployment**: The GitHub Actions workflow automatically publishes the new version to npm

+### Prerequisites

+Before releasing:

+1. Add your changes to the `## [Unreleased]` section in `CHANGELOG.md`
+2. All tests should pass (`npm test`)
+3. The working directory should be clean (no uncommitted changes)

+### Automated npm Publishing

+When a new tag is pushed (e.g., `v3.3.0`), the GitHub Actions workflow (`.github/workflows/release.yml`) automatically:

+- Builds the project
+- Publishes the package to npm with public access and provenance
+- Creates a GitHub release with browser bundle artifacts

+The git tag contains the complete changelog section for that version, including version header, all changes, and PR links.
+This makes it easy to see what changed in each release directly from the git tag.